Lack of trust. Lack of adoption.

 As health plans start to use AI to augment employees for core transaction processing, such as claims processing, this insight and path to decisions must be transparent so that it is explainable to consumers—not hidden in a black box.
 What’s more, regulators are often involved in reviewing a consumer appeal or grievance on a claim denial and expect a clear and explainable answer for a determination.

-Organisations might consider being abundantly clear about how they will use patient data by sharing a public statement around responsible and explainable AI and AI governance.
+Organizations might consider being abundantly clear about how they will use patient data by sharing a public statement around responsible and explainable AI and AI governance.

 In addition to earning trust with consumers, clinicians must trust AI to adopt it.
 When clinicians are using AI to make decisions, they need to believe the technology is trustworthy and dependable.
 But how dependable must the technology be before making it available to clinicians?
 As reliable as a medical student?
 A nurse?
 A physician’s assistant?

-New solutions will allow healthcare organisations to be more transparent in how AI models make decisions, thus providing the evidence that analytical thinkers, such as doctors and regulators, are seeking to validate decisions and eliminate bias.
-For example, Pegasystems created a customer decision hub that has a “T-Switch” feature that allows an organisation to set transparency thresholds for AI.
+New solutions will allow healthcare organizations to be more transparent in how AI models make decisions, thus providing the evidence that analytical thinkers, such as doctors and regulators, are seeking to validate decisions and eliminate bias.
+For example, Pegasystems created a customer decision hub that has a “T-Switch” feature that allows an organization to set transparency thresholds for AI.
 This gives customers a choice: Some models are opaque and some are more transparent and, therefore, explainable.
 Such solutions allow users—whether clinicians, administrators or consumers—to see the inner workings of an AI model, including contributing factors to why a decision was made.
 With the T-switch, AI becomes a consultative companion for decision making.
 A feature like this is especially important for compliant AI in light of the European Union’s General Data Protection Regulation, which includes the “right to explanation of decisions made by automated systems.”